Mt. Elbrus is a stunning volcanic peak located in the Caucasus Mountains of Russia and at 18,510' it is Europe's, as well as Russia's, highest peak.

 THE RMI DIFFERENCE

 Rainier Mountaineering, Inc. was established in 1969 and is one of America's oldest and most-trusted guide services.
-We are the largest guide service on Mount Rainier and Mount McKinley and leaders in guiding climbs and treks around the globe.
+We are the largest guide service on Mt.
+Rainier and Denali and leaders in guiding climbs and treks around the globe.
 Our years of leading mountain adventures give us the experience and knowledge to create the best possible trips.
 We work hard to live up to our reputation as an industry leader.

 Our Mt.
 Elbrus climb is led by RMI’s foremost U.S. guides who bring years of climbing experience in the mountains around the world and an intimate familiarity with the region to the trip.
 Working closely with our local partners, these mountaineering veterans make climbing Mt.
 Elbrus an unforgettable experience.
 Our trip preparation before departure takes care of the details for you, from hotels and airport transfers to arranging in country flights, so that you can focus on preparing for the climb instead of the distraction that comes with coordinating logistics.

 In Moscow and St. Petersburg we stay at hotels that have been hand-picked by our guides for their location and amenities, staying in the heart of the cities within easy walking distance of their greatest sites.
 While on the mountain the Pilgrim Hut provides us comfortable lodging and enjoyable meals, keeping us content, healthy, and strong throughout the climb.
 We use RMI's own climbing equipment brought from the U.S., ensuring that our expedition standards of safety, quality, and reliability are met.
 Our exceptional focus on detail, our unparalleled level of guest attention, and our genuine love of these adventures are what make our programs truly memorable.